Dane County deputy shoots, kills suspect 'in several weapons violations,' authorities say

 People are also reading…

-Authorities had not released the name of the person killed or the deputy, who has been placed on leave while the DOJ investigates the shooting.
+Authorities did not release the name of the person killed or the deputy, who has been placed on leave while the DOJ Division of Criminal Investigation investigates the shooting.

 A firearm was located at the scene, the DOJ said.

-Barrett took no questions at a briefing outside a nearby church just after 7 p.m., and said the DOJ’s Division of Criminal Investigations would be releasing additional information.
+Barrett took no questions at a briefing outside a nearby church just after 7 p.m., and said the DOJ would be releasing additional information.

 The name of the person killed will be released by the Dane County Medical Examiner’s Office after family is notified, Barrett said.